Vincent-Bonino/Vincent-Bonino/README.md

 Learn more at <https://github.com/Studio58Games>

 ## Ho*Random*oscope - 2023
-A little static website that fakes a real horoscope side, but all prompts are chosen randomly.
+A small static website that fakes a real horoscope one, but all prompts are chosen randomly.

 ## TurnipBot - 2020
-A python bot I used with my friends during lockdown to optimize our turnip sales in *Animal Crossing: New Horizon*.
+A python bot I used with my friends during lockdown to optimize my friends' and mine turnip sales in *Animal Crossing: New Horizon*.

 # Contact me
-- Mail: vincent.bonino1@gmail.com
+- Mail: pro.bonino [@] proton.me
 - [Linkedin](https://www.linkedin.com/in/vincent-bonino/)